edward-jazzhands/textual-slidecontainer/README.md

 pipx textual-slidecontainer
 ```

-Or if you have it downloaded into your python environment, just run it using the entry script:
+Or if you have it downloaded into your python environment, run it using the entry script:

 ```sh
 textual-slidecontainer